VaishnaviGunwante/selenium-cucumber-java/doc/canned_steps.md

 	Then I select all options from multiselect dropdown having xpath "(.*?)"
 	Then I select all options from multiselect dropdown having css "(.*?)"

-To unselect all options from multiselect use following steps :
+To deselect all options from multiselect use following steps :

-	Then I unselect all options from mutliselect dropdown having id "(.*?)"
+	Then I deselect all options from mutliselect dropdown having id "(.*?)"
-	Then I unselect all options from mutliselect dropdown having name "(.*?)"
+	Then I deselect all options from mutliselect dropdown having name "(.*?)"
-	Then I unselect all options from mutliselect dropdown having class "(.*?)"
+	Then I deselect all options from mutliselect dropdown having class "(.*?)"
-	Then I unselect all options from mutliselect dropdown having xpath "(.*?)"
+	Then I deselect all options from mutliselect dropdown having xpath "(.*?)"
-	Then I unselect all options from mutliselect dropdown having css "(.*?)"
+	Then I deselect all options from mutliselect dropdown having css "(.*?)"

 #### Steps For Checkboxes